Segmentation-Free Streaming Machine Translation: Experimental settings

 \subsection{Translation models}

-Both Segmented and SegFree system use a Transformer BIG model~\cite{Vaswani2017}.
+Both Segmented and SegFree systems use a Transformer BIG model~\cite{Vaswani2017}, trained following the streaming-history setup of \citet{iranzo-sanchez-etal-2022-simultaneous}.
+We opted to use a conventional Transformer trained with prefix-augmented data~\cite{arivazhagan-etal-2020-translation} rather than their masked wait-$k$~\cite{ma-etal-2019-stacl,elbayad20} training as the results of \citet{arivazhagan-etal-2020-translation} show that is a better choice.
 No specific architecture changes are applied for the simultaneous task, as the model learns to generate simultaneous translations thanks to the data augmentation regime.
 At inference time, the latency of the models is controlled with a wait-$k$ policy~ \cite{ma-etal-2019-stacl}.
-The words in the streaming history are ignored for the purpouses of the policy, that is, only the words in the active chunk are taken into account when deciding between a READ or a WRITE operation.
+The words in the streaming history are ignored for the purposes of the policy, that is, only the words in the active chunk are taken into account when deciding between a READ or a WRITE operation.
 Speculative Beam Search~\cite{zheng-etal-2019-speculative} with a beam size of 4 is used to generate hypotheses.
 The best scoring hypothesis is selected, and then only the amount of words indicated by the wait-$k$ policy will be committed as a WRITE operation, the rest are discarded.
 The search is always initialized with a target prefix consisting of the already committed target words.
 Every time a target sentence is committed (indicated by the ``[SEP]'' token), the length of the streaming history is checked, and if the maximum history size is exceed in either the source or the target side, pairs of segments are removed from the streaming history until the maximum word length (50) is no longer exceeded.

+Apart from the aforementioned Segmented and SegFree systems, a system following the approach of \citet{sukanta2022} has also been trained to serve as an additional baseline.
+This system uses the same training data as the other systems, but rather than sentence-based samples, the data is first aligned at the word level using \textit{fastAlign}~\cite{dyer-etal-2013-simple}, and then the algorithm proposed by \citet{sukanta2022} is used to extract window pairs for training.
+The results for this system are reported as \textit{Window Retrans}.